CanyonCasa/EspruinoModules/Cron.md

     '5 0,12, * * 1' --> 5 min after midnight and noon Monday
   -- Alternately, the time may be specified as an array, for example,
     [5,[0,12],'*','*','1'] --> 5 min after midnight and noon Monday
-  - Time array fields may be integer, string values, arrays, or *
+  - Time fields may be integer, string values, array of integers or strings, or *
   - Cron supports wildcard (*) and comma delimited lists, but does not support modulo (/), range (-), and Cron keyword shortcut syntaxes.
+  - Cron will use local time if a require('DateExt') call has been made and utc (i.e. second constructor paramter) is false.

 ### Other Methods
 #### init(<minutes>)
 Enables or disables the Cron timer tick interval.
 Called with no parameter it starts or restarts the timer with the default time period set when the instance was defined, which defaults to 5 minutes if no given.
-Called with an integer minutes parameter it starts or restarts the timer tick at that interval.
+Called with an integer minutes parameter, it starts or restarts the timer tick at that interval.
 When called with 0 it stops the internal timer tick.
 When started the timer delays by an offset (os) timeout to sync the tick with the closest time interval.
 That is, a 5 minute interval for example will fire at 0, 5, 10, ... minutes.
 The variable **cron.tmr** can be used to peek at the internal timer state, but should not be altered (i.e. treat as read-only).